Cell service at Rainier: Do you want to hear me now?

 Lynch said people who want a wilderness experience can choose to leave their cellphones behind.
 “Anybody has that choice if they want to have a true wilderness experience.
 Leave it in your car,” but phones can help those who are lost or injured in the backcountry, she said.

-Daniel Zilcsak, 38, also supports cell service as a matter of safety though he's relieved the proposal doesn't include a visible cell tower or antennae.
+Daniel Zilcsak, 38, also supports cell service as a matter of safety, though he’s relieved that the proposal doesn’t include a visible cell tower or antennae.

 Public Employees for Environmental Responsibility is urging the park to reject the applications, saying coverage maps show that signals will spill deeply into park wilderness.
 The Maryland-based national group says park officials should do more to protect the wilderness character of a park that is designated 97 percent wilderness.

-Jennifer Mahaffey enjoyed no cell service on a recent snowshoeing trip at the mountain.
+Jennifer Mahaffey enjoyed not having cell service on a recent snowshoeing trip at the mountain.

 “It’s nice to come up here and be disconnected and enjoy the nature that you come up here to see,” she said.
 “I love being out in the wilderness and enjoying people I’m with.
 A lot of us, we spend too much time on cellphones, technology, on computers on an average day.”